neurodroid/stimfit/doc/sphinx/howto/resistances.rst

 :Authors: Jose Guzman
 :Updated: |today|

-The resistance can be simply calculated using Ohm's law.
+The resistance can be calculated using Ohm's law.
 Currents passing through the pipette will be proportional to the applied voltage difference.
 This proportional factor is the resistance.

 .. math::